 Well, we have good news.
 From December 1st, we have the option to buy the new Metcon DSX FlyKnit model.

-This shoe is lighter than the Metcon and still as strong as we need for our most vigorous exercises for shoes, such as climbing the rope.
+This shoe is lighter than the Metcon Series and still as strong as we need for our most vigorous exercises for shoes, such as climbing the rope.

 - Flyknit upper delivers durable, yet lightweight flexibility.